AlltidSemester1337/chef-web-backend/README.md

 cloud run (frontend hosted statically on WP web server).

 Try it live at [demo](https://humlekotte.nu/chef-web/recipes)!
-Access token for closed beta testing can be requested by contacting author, see "Support, feature request, question etc" section at the bottom.
+Registration for closed beta testing can be requested by contacting author, see "Support, feature request, question etc" section at the bottom.

 A personal cooking assistant app (Reflex.dev) to suggest recipes for cooking.
 Built on vertexai chat and firebase.
 Requires integration towards vertexai using SA in order to run.
-Also requires a firebaseDbUrl to be set in $FIREBASE_URL and $ACCESS_TOKEN when building the app to run.

 Run the app (backend) locally using reflex run --backend-only --backend-port 8080 or refer to Dockerfile and Reflex docs.
-A SA with access to firebase / realtimedb is required to run.
+A SA with access to firebase is required to run.

 Features: